KaysoKal/KaysoKal/README.md

 - 👋 Hi, I’m @KaysoKal
-- 👀 I’m interested in becoming a network/system security Admin
+- 👀 I’m interested in becoming a network/system security Engineer
 - 🌱 I’m currently learning Python, linux, and Bash for coding, scripting, and automation.
 - 📫 How to reach me: b.kkelly22@outlook.com